amitchandrakar/react-projects/README.md

 # Introduction

-<p>This is a sample react application which has several small level app to medium level apps.
+<p>This is a sample react application that has several small-level apps to medium-level apps.
 The main purpose of this repo is to showcase my react js skills.</p>

 # Table of Content